-I’ve CRACKED the code with these vegan carrot cake cupcakes.
-And it took a long-ass time.
-But I did it and I hope you try these gluten free cupcakes out.
-The texture is on point.
-It isn’t gummy or dry.
+These vegan carrot cake cupcakes are a great dessert to enjoy any time of year.
+The texture is perfect, it isn’t gummy or dry.
 It’s moist and slightly crumbly (but in a good way).
 The gluten free flours used are almond flour, oat flour and brown rice flour, which seem to always be my go-to.
 They don’t leave a weird flavour or texture.
 These carrot cake cupcakes are topped with a vegan cream cheese frosting that had me licking the bowl (honestly).
-If you are looking to spruce up your Easter dessert, then these vegan carrot cake cupcakes are it!
+If you are looking to spruce up any special occasion, then these vegan carrot cake cupcakes are it!
+These easy vegan carrot cake cupcakes are the perfect treat to celebrate spring with.

 Why You’ll Love These Vegan Carrot Cake Cupcakes